SegFaultAX/guard-redcarpet/README.md

       watch(/^.+(\.html\.md)$/)
     end

-You can overried the output directory with the `output` option:
+You can override the output directory with the `output` option:

     guard 'redcarpet', :output => 'compiled' do
       watch(/^.+(\.html\.markdown)$/)